-ROCE is commonly used for comparing the performance of similar businesses.
-Using our data, we find that PACCAR's ROCE is meaningfully better than the 11% average in the Machinery industry.
-We would consider this a positive, as it suggests it is using capital more effectively than other similar companies.
+When making comparisons between similar businesses, investors may find ROCE useful.
+PACCAR's ROCE appears to be substantially greater than the 11% average in the Machinery industry.
+We consider this a positive sign, because it suggests it uses capital more efficiently than similar companies.
 Separate from PACCAR's performance relative to its industry, its ROCE in absolute terms looks satisfactory, and it may be worth researching in more depth.

 You can see in the image below how PACCAR's ROCE compares to its industry.
 Click to see more on past growth.

 When considering ROCE, bear in mind that it reflects the past and does not necessarily predict the future.
 ROCE can be misleading for companies in cyclical industries, with returns looking impressive during the boom times, but very weak during the busts.
 This is because ROCE only looks at one year, instead of considering returns across a whole cycle.
 What happens in the future is pretty important for investors, so we have prepared a free report on analyst forecasts for PACCAR.